 • Modules of this course are assessed mainly by the combination of coursework, case studies report and presentation, lab logbooks and workbooks, class-test, unseen examinations, and final-year project reports, presentation and viva.

 • A balanced assessment load per module and a careful distribution of concurrent assessment deadlines will be ensured;

 • Constructive and timely formative and summative feedback in written and/or oral modes will be delivered, with 15 working days of completing/submitting an assessment;

 • Online submission of assessment will be used, as appropriate, via University VLE or Faculty’s network facilities.

 Organised work experience, work based learning, sandwich year or year abroad

-The Faculty of Computing's World of Work (WOW) Agency offers opportunities to enhance employability skills and gain real experience through placements working with business and industry.
+The School of Computing and Digital Media's World of Work (WOW) Agency offers opportunities to enhance employability skills, gain real experience and 'earn while you learn' through placements into real client-driven projects - working with business and industry.